-- waiting list for admission as an Active member, a returning Inactive member has priority over new members. - c.
-Member Emeritus Special recognition given to inactive members who have provided long and faithful service to the Club pay no dues - D. Members are required to provide at all times current and up to date citizenship information, driver's license, pilot certificate, medical certificate and biennial flight review to the Membership Officer plus documents or information that may be requested by insurance carrier, the FAA, or other governmental agency. - E. Prior to acceptance into the Club any applicant for membership must be interviewed by three Board members and may be required to complete a test demonstrating familiarity with Club Bylaws and Rules. - F. Minors, persons 17 years old and younger, may join the Club provided that, prior to acceptance into membership, the minor must be interviewed as noted in paragraph E along with a responsible parent or legal guardian. - G. Club membership is non-transferable. - III.
-Costs The Club is a not for profit organization with fees and dues that are established by the Board. - A. Each member is expected to pay all amounts due by the 25th of the current month.
+The Club is a not-for-profit organization with fees and dues that are established by the Board.

+A. Each member is expected to pay all amounts due by the 25th of the billing month.
 Members in arrears are subject to fines, suspension of flying privileges, deposit requirements and/or loss of membership.
-Member's flight privileges shall be suspended for nonpayment within 30 days of date due. - 1.
-The Club's fixed costs include insurance, loan payments, hangar and tie down fees, scheduling and registration fees.
+Member's flight privileges shall be suspended for nonpayment within 30 days of the date due.

+- 1. The Club's fixed costs include insurance, loan payments, hangar and tie down fees, scheduling and registration fees.
 These costs are primarily paid for by monthly dues. - 2.
-Aircraft operations, maintenance, fuel, oil and reserves for overhauls are paid through hourly aircraft rates based on tach time. - 3.
+Aircraft operations, maintenance, fuel, oil and reserves for overhauls are paid through hourly aircraft rates based on tach time with the sole exception of N700ZG, which is based upon Hobbs time. - 3.
 The initial membership fee (non-refundable) is used for upgrades or other needs as determined by the Board.
 In addition, special membership assessments for upgrades or other needs may be levied as determined by the Board. - 4.
-Current Club membership fee, dues, and wet hourly rates are given in Schedule A. - 5.
+Current Club membership fee and dues are in Schedule A. Current wet hourly rates are listed in the club scheduling software. - 5.
 Fuel on cross-country flights must be purchased by the pilot. - a.
-Reimbursement is credited to the member's account by the presentation of the original receipt for the fuel purchased labeled with the aircraft "N" number, marked "paid in full" and signed by the member. - b.
-All receipts must be submitted within 120 days in order to obtain credit.

-- 6. The Club does not reimburse for landing fees, tie-downs, hangar fees, deicing, preheat or jump starts. - 7.
-At the Board's discretion, an optional fuel surcharge may be added each month whenever the cost of fuel exceeds the base fuel price used to calculate the hourly rate.
-Such a charge will be calculated based on 9 GPH and the difference between the base fuel price and the most recent DPA fuel price billed to the Club. - 8.
-Active members in good standing who refer a new Active member will be awarded a one hour flying credit towards any aircraft to be applied to their statement, after the new member has paid all initial fees. - B. Fines may be levied for the violation of the Rules and Regulations of the Fox Flying Club as provided for in Schedule B. - C. Fines are for each occurrence and are cumulative.
-Should any member feel that the fine is unjust, they may appeal in writing to the Board of Directors, according to ARTICLE XII of the club's by-laws. - D. The Club will provide credits against current monthly dues to Active duespaying members who participate in activities and work that directly or indirectly benefits the Club.
-Examples of Club specific activities include plane washes and post-annual cleanings.
-Example of other non-Club specific activities is participation in the FAA Wings programs.
+Reimbursement is credited to the member's account upon presentation of the original paid receipt for the fuel purchased. - b.
+All receipts must be submitted within 120 days to obtain credit. - 6.
+Other than fuel purchases, reimbursements are at the discretion of the Board of Directors. - 7.
+Active members in good standing who refer a new Active member will be awarded a one hour flying credit towards any aircraft to be applied to their statement, after the new member has paid all initial fees. - B. Fines may be levied for the violation of the Rules and Regulations of the Fox Flying Club as provided for in Schedule B. - 1.
+Fines are for each occurrence and are cumulative.
+Should any member feel that the fine is unjust, they may appeal in writing to the Board of Directors, according to ARTICLE XII of the club's by-laws. - C. The Club will provide credits against current monthly dues to Active dues-paying members who participate in activities and work that directly or indirectly benefits the Club.
+Examples of Club specific activities include plane washes and participation in the FAA Wings programs.
 Credits will be administered by the person in charge of each activity.
-Normally this will be the Treasurer [meeting attendance], Vice President [aircraft cleaning] or Maintenance Officer or crew chief.
-Specific list of identified credits is given in Schedule B. - E. Because the Club is a Not-for-Profit entity all monies paid into the Club are considered non-tax-deductible contributions.
-In order to preserve the Club's Not-for-Profit status, the treatment of any monies paid into the Club for any reason as an equity interest is strictly prohibited. - IV.
-Scheduling with our aircraft being shared by many individuals, members must be considerate of each other in scheduling and using aircraft. - A. Schedule Master is used for all aircraft reservations - 1.
-Each member is given a User Number and Personal Identification Number (PIN) which is used for access. - 2.
-Toll-free telephone access is 800-414-6114. - 3.
-Internet access is (http://www.schedulemaster.com/smlogin.htm) - B. Scheduling rules - 1.
-Members must currently have flying privileges and be in good standing to reserve an aircraft for a specific time period.
-Further, members may schedule up to three separate reservations at any one time. - 2.
-Members with at least a private pilot rating may schedule a plane for up to twelve days on a single schedule (only one full weekend is to be included).
+Specific list of identified credits is given in Schedule B. - D. Because the Club is a Not-for-Profit entity all monies paid into the Club are considered non-tax-deductible contributions.
+In order to preserve the Club's Not-for-Profit status, the treatment of any monies paid into the Club for any reason as an equity interest is strictly prohibited.